-STRIVE We do our best and make every effort to make Lancashire safer

-Service Making Lancashire safer is the most important thing we do.

-We work in a diligent and competent way.

-Trust We trust the people we work with.

-We contribute to a positive workplace.

-Respect We know that we have to give respect, to get respect.

-We recognise how our behaviour may impact on others.

-Integrity We do what we say we will do.

-We work in a professional, positive, non-judgemental way.
+We do our best and make every effort to make STRIVE Lancashire safer Service Making Lancashire safer is the most important thing we do and we work in a diligent and competent way.
+Trust We trust the people we work with and we contribute to a positive workplace.
+Respect We demonstrate consideration of others and we recognise how our behaviour may impact on others.
+Integrity We do what we say we will do and we work in a professional, positive, non-judgemental way.
 Valued We actively listen and recognise the contribution of others, whatever their role, background, idea, view or approach.

-Empowered We are encouraged to use our individual differences to contribute to decision making and to resolve problems.

-We are accountable for our decisions, actions and behaviour.
+Empowered We are encouraged to contribute to decision making, to resolve problems and we are accountable for our decisions, actions and behaviour.

-2.0 Our Future
+2. Our Future